-The survey will indicate whether you’re Approved or Not Approved to enter campus facilities.
-You should screengrab or print this approval, which is also sent to your email, as you will need to present it at facility access points.
+The survey will send you an email that indicates whether you’re Approved or Not Approved to enter campus facilities.
+This email is what you will need to present it at facility access points.

 Implementation of the Daily Symptom Survey is the department’s responsibility and should be incorporated into your Campus Ready worksite plan.
-Be advised that facility occupants should be prepared to verify their Daily Symptom Survey at any time (screengrab on device, printed approval letter).
+Be advised that facility occupants should be prepared to verify their Daily Symptom Survey at any time (screengrab or print your approval email).

 Options for Implementing Daily Symptom Survey

 - Close access to all facility entry points except one, where you assign an employee to verify Symptom Survey compliance prior to allowing entry.

 - Allow open access to facility but require Symptom Survey verification at internal locations (e.g., reception desk, individual lab).

 - Ask employees to forward their Daily Symptom Survey verification to a supervisor’s email or another central email.

 - You may consider providing colored stickers individuals can display to signal Symptom Survey verification.

 - A toolkit is available online and includes guides, sample communications, printable signage and more.

 Your Campus Ready worksite plan should review compliance rates on a daily or weekly basis to ensure everyone is using the survey daily.